colinurbs/newsdrop/README.md

 newsflash
 =========

-A little SPA that does almost nothing
+A little SPA that does almost nothing.

+Displays a new news headline every 5 seconds.